 Cloneoption that you can click on.

 This is it!
-Its contents are now cloned.
+Your content is cloned now.
 In the rare case that you cannot see the

 Clone option after installing and activating the plugin, you may be using a custom post type from which content is not allowed to be cloned by default.
 But don’t worry, this problem can be solved: